GreptimeTeam/docs/docs/reference/sql/tql.md

 TQL eval (1677057993, 1677058993, '1m') rate(prometheus_http_requests_total{job="prometheus"}[5m]);
 ```

-Will get result just like other normal SQL queries.
+will get a result just like other normal SQL queries.

 ## EXPLAIN

-`EXPLAIN` shows the logical plan and execution plan of one PromQL query.
-The syntax is:
+`EXPLAIN` displays both the logical plan and execution plan for a given PromQL query.
+The syntax is as follows:

 ```
 TQL EXPLAIN expr;